 I have personally spoken to Thomas, Janet Gooch, executive vice president for academic affairs and provost, Dave Rector, vice president for administration, finance and planning, and Gina Morin, vice president for enrollment management, and I assure you they are all as upset about Truman losing funding as students are.
 The Truman community is a great one — we have the resilience to get through this.
 If we, as students, turn our backs on the administration and do not trust them to do the best for this institution that we and they all love, we’re all going to be unhappy.

 I’m not trying to tell you to blindly follow the powers-that-be or that they can do no wrong.
-Ask any of my friends — I have major issues with authority, especially institutional hierarchies.
+Ask any of my friends — I will be the first to call out problems I see with authority, especially institutional hierarchies.
 None of us students will agree with every decision the administration makes.
 However, I do think we have allies who can really make a difference.
 Throwing away those partnerships by tossing around blame based on unsubstantiated information on the Internet is not how we will move forward and survive as a University and a community.